manabie-com/togo/README.md

 ### Requirements

 - Implement one single API which accepts a todo task and records it
     - There is a maximum **limit of N tasks per user** that can be added **per day**.
     - Different users can have **different** maximum daily limit.
 - Write integration (functional) tests
 - Write unit tests
 - Choose a suitable architecture to make your code simple, organizable, and maintainable
 - Write a concise README
     - How to run your code locally?
     - A sample “curl” command to call your API
     - How to run your unit tests locally?
     - What do you love about your solution?
     - What else do you want us to know about however you do not have enough time to complete?

-### Notes

-- We're using Golang at Manabie. **However**, we encourage you to use the programming language that you are most comfortable with because we want you to **shine** with all your skills and knowledge.
+#### How to run

+`go run main.go or just click on the main.exe to run`

+#### Sample CURL:

+`curl --location --request POST 'localhost:8800/api/togo/v1/task' \
+--header 'Content-Type: application/json' \
+--data-raw '{
+"content": "Task 1",
+"user_id": 1,
+"date": "11-12-2022"
+}'`

+#### "date" must in type dd-mm-yyyy

-### How to submit your solution?
+#### How to run test

-- Fork this repo and show us your development progress via a PR

-### Interesting facts about Manabie

-- Monthly there are about 2 million lines of code changes (inserted/updated/deleted) committed into our GitHub repositories.
-To avoid **regression bugs**, we write different kinds of **automated tests** (unit/integration (functionality)/end2end) as parts of the definition of done of our assigned tasks.
-- We nurture the cultural values: **knowledge sharing** and **good communication**, therefore good written documents and readable, organizable, and maintainable code are in our blood when we build any features to grow our products.
-- We have **collaborative** culture at Manabie.
-Feel free to ask trieu@manabie.com any questions.
-We are very happy to answer all of them.

-Thank you for spending time to read and attempt our take-home assessment.
-We are looking forward to your submission.
+simple change dir to api_test folder and edit some date to make sure if it not duplicated and then

+`go test -v -run TestCreateTask `

+or

+`go test`

+#### My solution is using gorm with support a lot of types database, so it is much easier to get data which relation

+#### A lot of things to do to enhance this (like cache database to avoid data reading time, doing pagination)